rogadev/ryanroga.com/README.md

 ## Technical Skills

-Let's get all those cliche buzzphrases out of the way really quick (sorry!)...
-I'm a passionate full-stack web developer who loves working with JavaScript and TypeScript.
-On the front-end, I'm a big fan of Vue, Svelte, and React.
-Each of these frameworks has their unique strengths, but lately, Svelte has been my go-to for its simplicity and elegance.
-Phew, now that's out of the way.
+I'll do my best not to sound too cliché, here, but I really am a passionate full-stack web developer who loves working with JavaScript/TypeScript.
+On the front-end, I'm a big fan of Vue and Svelte, but I also know React 😉.
+Each of these has its unique strengths, but lately, Svelte has been my go-to UI framework for its simplicity and elegance - it's truly an unparalleled developer experience.

 I have experience working on a variety of web development projects, from full-stack to front-end or back-end specific.
 I'm also passionate about integrating AI into my projects, like creating a simplified ChatGPT app that lets me talk to my phone to ask simple questions.
 Currently, I'm working on a new ChatGPT UI project that uses the OpenAI API to create the perfect ChatGPT interface.